jozefg/drafts/dissecting-some-ltac.markdown

 something `omega` can be contradictory, we also try `elimType false; omega` to try to exploit such a contradiction.

+<i>Note, all the code I've shown in this post is from CPDT and is licensed under
+ANCND license.
+I've removed some comments from the code where they wouldn't render nicely with them.</i>

 [cpdt-website]: http://adam.chlipala.net/cpdt/